safaabbes/thesis-project/README.md

 ### TODO List

 - [x] Implement dataset of 40 classes
-- [ ] Implement Resnet50
-- [ ] Figure out hyperparameters used by Sentry project
+- [x] Test 12 directions on basic resnet50
-- [ ] Reproduce source training following the table results of Sentry
+- [ ] Test 12 directions on resnet50 with the additions made by Sentry
+- [ ] Explore Tensorboard / Weights and biases and choose which one to use
 - [ ] Analyze possible super-classes of the 40 chosen classes
 - [ ] Search other research papers that used the whole dataset for future approaches
-- [ ] Finish uploading datasets and get all stats
-- [ ] Explore Tensorboard / Weights and biases and choose which one to use
+- [ ] divide domainnet (full version) dataset in test/train as provided in the official website

 ### Important Logs